lake-afton-public-observatory/lapo-explainer-notes/README.md

 ### Technical Documents

-// TODO: Review these comments for accuracy and any necessary updates...

 Use the `Review Block` (_see section below_) at the bottom of each page within these Technical Documents to track Review and remaining tasks for the content of the page.  @mention specific project team members to capture their attention that input is needed to clarify and review the content (example below):

 ### Hugo Static Web Site Framework